Brad Baker (baseball)

-Bradley Donald Baker (born November 6, 1980 in Brattleboro, Vermont) is a former Minor League Baseball right-handed relief pitcher.
+Bradley Donald Baker (born November 6, 1980, in Brattleboro, Vermont) is a former Minor League Baseball right-handed relief pitcher.
 Baker threw a fastball which consistently hit 90 mph, an above-average change and an average curve.

 High school

 Baker attended Pioneer Valley Regional School in Northfield, Massachusetts.
 He made the varsity baseball team in 8th grade and graduated in 1999 breaking almost all school records.
 He signed a national letter of intent to play college baseball at the University of Florida but decided to enter professional baseball instead.

 Professional career

-Baker was drafted by the Boston Red Sox in the 1st Round (40th overall) of the 1999 Draft, he was immediately assigned and played for the Rookie League Gulf Coast Red Sox, where he recorded a 1-0 record, a 0.79 earned run average, and 10 strikeouts in 4 games.
+Baker was drafted by the Boston Red Sox in the 1st Round (40th overall) of the 1999 Draft, he was immediately assigned and played for the Rookie League Gulf Coast Red Sox, where he recorded a 1–0 record, a 0.79 earned run average, and 10 strikeouts in 4 games.

-Brad had a career year in 2000 with the Single A Augusta GreenJackets.
-His statistics included a 12-7 win–loss record, a 3.07 ERA, 126 strikeouts, and 55 walks in 27 games.
-The following year, Baker played for the Single A Sarasota Red Sox and went 7-9 with a 4.70 ERA and 103 strikeouts.
-He also played for Sarasota in 2002, going 7-1, with a 2.79 ERA and 65 strikeouts, before being traded to the San Diego Padres on June 26, 2002 for Alan Embree.
+Baker had a career year in 2000 with the Single A Augusta GreenJackets.
+His statistics included a 12–7 win–loss record, a 3.07 ERA, 126 strikeouts, and 55 walks in 27 games.
+The following year, Baker played for the Single A Sarasota Red Sox and went 7–9 with a 4.70 ERA and 103 strikeouts.
+He also played for Sarasota in 2002, going 7–1, with a 2.79 ERA and 65 strikeouts, before being traded to the San Diego Padres on June 26, 2002, for Alan Embree.
 Just a few weeks after the trade, Baker was honored by being selected to play in the All-Star Futures Game at the MLB All Star Game.
 Baker finished the season with San Diego's AA affiliate, the Mobile BayBears.
-He would compile a record of 4-4, with a 4.48 ERA in 12 games with Mobile.
+He would compile a record of 4–4, with a 4.48 ERA in 12 games with Mobile.

-Brad began the 2003 season with the Class A Lake Elsinore Storm, compiling a 3-1 record, a 2.01 ERA, and 69 K before being called up back to AA Mobile.
-With the BayBears, he went a dismal 1-6 with a 5.68 ERA and 53 strikeouts.
+Baker began the 2003 season with the Class A Lake Elsinore Storm, compiling a 3–1 record, a 2.01 ERA, and 69 K before being called up back to AA Mobile.
+With the BayBears, he went a dismal 1–6 with a 5.68 ERA and 53 strikeouts.
 In this season Baker would start making relief appearances.

-In 2004, still playing with the BayBears, Brad fared much better.
+In 2004, still playing with the BayBears, Baker fared much better.
 For the first time in his career he was moved into the bullpen on a full-time basis as a closer.
-Brad instantly succeeded in his new role with a 2-1 record, a 1.57 ERA, and 68 strikeouts.
+Baker instantly succeeded in his new role with a 2–1 record, a 1.57 ERA, and 68 strikeouts.
 Near the end of the season, he was called up to the AAA Portland Beavers, where he played 4 games, recording a stellar 0.93 ERA in 9.2 innings pitched.
 He led San Diego's minor league organization in saves with 34 in 2004.